 - Shorten your swing; especially if you’re facing dominant fastball pitchers.
 Spread out in your batting stance, reduce movement with your load and stride, shorten up on the handle of the bat; do whatever it takes to get to the ball on time!
 Minimize overall swing movement, “stay calm, and quiet” in the batter’s box; jumping, and lunging at the ball affects your vision.

 - Train to hit pitches in all locations.
 Opposition teams will try to exploit any weakness in your swing.
 If you have trouble hitting the outside pitch, the opposing team will target this area, especially if you are batting with a two-strike count.
 The same applies if you can’t hit the inside pitch, high pitch or low pitch.
 Teams will continue to target your weakness until you make an adjustment.

-Over-swinging is another catalyst for pulling off the ball, lunging and a casting swing.
-Try to remain calm; too much excitement triggers over-swinging.
-Don’t try to pull the ball for a home run!
-If you do, you’ve got no chance to hit late-breaking pitches on the outer edge of the plate.
+- Over-swinging is another catalyst for pulling off the ball, lunging and a casting swing, remain calm; nervousness triggers over-swinging.
+Don’t try to pull the ball for a home run, aim to hit the ball up the middle or to the opposite field; otherwise you’ve got no chance to hit late-breaking pitches, on the outer edge of home plate.